 Give yourself a break, allow yourself to have a day off, turn off your phone.
 The world will not end.
 Trust.

 Look at your numbers

 If you know you simply can’t even with this client anymore, look at your upcoming projects and revenue.
 Can you afford to let this client go?
-If this customer is draining you from all your energy and not allowing you to perform at your best, then it sounds like letting them go will help open the window for other awesome clients.
-And good clients lead to other good clients, after all.
+If this customer is draining you of all your energy and not allowing you to perform at your best, then it sounds like letting them go will help open the window for other awesome clients.
+And, after all, good clients lead to other good clients.
 If the client is mistreating you, then you’re better off without them.

 Have the difficult conversation